mpaulgreen/genai-processing/internal/validator/README.md

 - **79 Tests Fixed**: All previously failing tests from architectural changes now pass
 - **Comprehensive Coverage**: Enhanced test coverage across all components
-- **Performance Validation**: All performance targets met or exceeded
 - **Functional Integration**: Successfully validates all 180 functional test queries

-The Unit 3 enhancement transforms the validation system from basic safety checks into a comprehensive, enterprise-grade validation framework capable of handling sophisticated security analysis, compliance requirements, and performance optimization.
+The Unit 3 enhancement transforms the validation system from basic safety checks into a comprehensive, enterprise-grade validation framework capable of handling sophisticated security analysis and compliance requirements.